Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard.

 Cats are the type of pet that will snuggle you to show love rather than drool and lick your face.
-Cats have an instinctive way of living, they will love you when they want to love you and this is what makes them lovable.
-They make you work to have a relationship with them and that is the most attractive part about having them as pets.
+Cats have an instinctive way of living, they will love you when they want to love you and this is what makes them admirable.
+They make you work to have a relationship with them and that is the most attractive part about having cats as pets.

 1. Cats are easy to take care of

 Cats can be indoor or outdoor and there is no need for walks.
 Cats do not constantly ask for human attention.
 But when you need it, the cat will provide it.
 Cats require less time and energy of their owners.
 Most cats are pretty lazy that they like to sleep for 16 hours a day.

 Even playing with cats is easy.
 Cats curiosity allows you to play with them even with a crumpled piece of paper rolled into a ball.
 Toss it about the room and that will suffice to keep their energy levels high.

 2. Cats are low-maintenance